Construction Leadership Group

 The NSW Procurement Board is responsible under Part 4 of the Public Works and Procurement Act 1912 for overseeing the procurement of goods and services, including construction goods and services.

-The Board has established the Construction Leadership Group as an advisory group to assist the Board.
-The Construction Leadership Group provides advice on policy and strategy, including:
+The Board has established the Construction Leadership Group (CLG) as an advisory group to assist the Board.
+The CLG provides advice on policy and strategy, including:

 - matters that may impact on the delivery of the NSW Government infrastructure and general construction program and ways to address those impacts